flowrapp/openapi-specs/CONTRIBUTING.md

 # Install validation tools
 npm install -g @apidevtools/swagger-cli @stoplight/spectral-cli

-# Validate with Swagger CLI
+# Validate with Swagger CLI (only validate main OpenAPI files)
-swagger-cli validate path/to/your/openapi.yml
+swagger-cli validate path/to/your/open-api-rest.yml

-# Lint with Spectral
+# Lint with Spectral (only lint main OpenAPI files)
-spectral lint path/to/your/openapi.yml
+spectral lint path/to/your/open-api-rest.yml
 ```

+Note: Only validate the main OpenAPI files (open-api-rest.yml), not the component or service files, as they are not valid OpenAPI files on their own.

 ## OpenAPI Style Guidelines